Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Theory

 For a continuous magnetization distribution on a spherical shell, the magnetic field at the center is then given by

 where the prefactor for the Halbach configuration is $^\mathrm{H}c_\mathrm{sph}=4/3$.
-For the focused configuration, the corresponding factor must be determined numerically and is found to be $^\mathrm{f}c_\mathrm{sph} \approx 1.38017$.
+For the focused configuration, the corresponding factor is determined numerically by integrating Eq.~(\ref{eq:continua}) over the spherical coordinates.
+It is found to be $^\mathrm{f}c_\mathrm{sph} \approx 1.38017$.
 This corresponds to an increase in the central field of approximately $3.5\%$ relative to the Halbach case.
 However, a key advantage of the Halbach configuration is that it yields a perfectly homogeneous magnetic field for a continuously magnetized spherical shell~\cite{Zijlstra1985}.

-As discussed in \ref{sec:intro}, closed spherical surfaces with a continuous magnetization distribution are not practically realizable; moreover, they are of limited practical use because the enclosed inner volume with the strong and homogeneous field is not accessible.
+As discussed in Section \ref{sec:intro}, closed spherical surfaces with a continuous magnetization distribution are not practically realizable; moreover, they are of limited practical use because the enclosed inner volume with the strong and homogeneous field is not accessible.
 A feasible alternative, and the focus of this paper, is therefore to approximate such configurations by arranging discrete permanent magnets on the surface of a sphere.
 In this context, the vertices of Platonic solids provide highly symmetric and thus natural locations for magnetic dipoles \cite{Coxeter_book1973}.
 The relevant properties of these solids are summarized in Table~\ref{tab:solids}.
 The calculation of the center field is provided in the Appendix~\ref{sec:appC}, and additional practical details are presented in the Supplementary Material.

 A Platonic solid can be assembled from magnetic spheres in contact such that the radius of the sphere is equal to half the length of the edge, $r_\mathrm{s} = a/2$.
 This construction is illustrated by the photograph of an octahedron shown in the inset of Fig.~\ref{fig:2}.
 The resulting central magnetic fields $B_\mathrm{c}$ for the five Platonic configurations are indicated by the red dots, with the corresponding exact values listed in Table~\ref{tab:solids}.
 The central fields of all polyhedra follow general rules, as detailed in Appendix~\ref{sec:appC} and~\ref{sec:appD}.
 Notably, all of these values exceed $B_\mathrm{c}/B_\mathrm{R} = 1/3$, which represents the maximum field attainable at the center of a hollow sphere embedded within an infinitely extended, homogeneously magnetized material.